-My continuing thanks to all of you who have supported the wonderful School Association in raising the funds to allow us to remain an Outstanding school.
+My continuing thanks to all of you who continue to support the wonderful School Association in raising the funds to allow us to remain an Outstanding school.
 I do not say this lightly as it is the additional funds which the Association brings to the school, which enable us to offer provision which is rich, varied and appropriate.
-The monthly tuck shop.
+The monthly tuck shop continues to thrive and there are always new ideas, such that we appear to be well on target to raise unbelievable sums yet again!
 I must again pay tribute to the work of Vicky Dorrington (Chair) and Kim Johnson (Vice Chair) and their team during this academic year.
 I cannot speak highly enough of the value of the work all the parents do in supporting your childrenâ€™s school so well.
 THANK YOU.

 Chris Luck Chair of Governors

-January 1st Â Â 2018
+March 21st Â Â 2018